Media's Fair Trade History

 - Local council passes a resolution supporting Fair Trade, and agrees to serve Fair Trade products.

 - A range of Fair Trade products are available locally.

 - Schools, workplaces, places of worship and community organizations support Fair Trade and use Fair Trade products whenever possible.

 - Media coverage and events raise awareness and understanding of Fair Trade across the community.

 - A Fair Trade steering group representing different sectors is formed to co-ordinate action around the goals and develop them over the years.

 Now there are 44 other declared Fair Trade towns in the US with more in progress, and over 2,000 other towns around the world!

-The Fair Trade Town movement, across the globe – and locally – has continued to grow.
+The Fair Trade Town movement has continued to grow.
 Numerous schools and businesses in the Media area and around the globe actively support Fair Trade – and yours can too!

 Media’s Fair Trade Sister Cities